embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 Stones fallen out of rocks on the surface of the earth – rounded weightlessly in the currents of water, ice, sun and wind – a pebble exists like a human being on the living surface of the earth.
 Rolling stones … rubble and boulders in the mass, but as a single pebble as unique as every single person.

-We humans are a part of our phenomenology ourselves, but we are still humans: something special.
+We humans are a part of our phenomenology ourselves, but we are still humans: someone special.
 And yet we are also part of the oxidizing, living patina on the surface of the earth.

 From a philosophical point of view, our relationship with nature, which is focused on profit, together with the realization of the biological conditionality of our existence, define materialism.
 In the face of the cultural dominance of Hollywood, Bollywood and megacity architecture, visual art is dedicated to subjective points of view and sensibilities and is more often used for decoration than for spiritual enlightenment.